frederic-perez/AmE-dictionary/data/dictionary.md

 __abhor__ _v_ :pencil2:
 __abhorrence__ _n_ Hate coupled with disgust. _Syn_ detestation, execration, loathing, odium, abomination
 __abhorrent__ _adj_ :six::hammer:
-__abide__ _v_ :five: /uh-BYDE/ Abide is often used in negative constructions, such as “can’t abide,” to say that someone cannot tolerate or accept something.
+__abide__ _v_ :six: /uh-BYDE/ Abide is often used in negative constructions, such as “can’t abide,” to say that someone cannot tolerate or accept something.
 Abide can also mean “to accept without objection” and “to remain or continue.” _I just can’t abide such blatant dishonesty._ _Residents of the dorm agree to abide by the dorm’s rules._ _Abiding trepidation._
 __abject__ _adj_ :six: /ˈabdʒɛkt/ __1__ _(of something bad)_ Experienced or present to the maximum degree. _His letter plunged her into abject misery._ _I am stunned by the abject stupidity that was shown here._ __2__ _(of a person or their behavior)_ Completely without pride or dignity; self-abasing. _An abject apology._
 __abjection__ _n_
 __abjure__ _v_ :four: To renounce under oath; forswear. _Syn_ recant, retract, resile _For nearly 21 years after his resignation as Prime Minister in 1963, he abjured all titles, preferring to remain just plain “Mr.”_